 Are you pacing yourself effectively in the wealth building race?

 Champions “fail forward” quickly and get back into the race.
-The champion knows there is no time for a pity party.
+The champion knows there's no time for a pity party.
 Hesitation has no place in the champion’s mindset.
 Champions get back into the race with courage and determination.

 Is it time for you to “fail forward” and get back into the wealth building race?

-Trait #6 Endurance and wealth champions harness worry and fear.
-With all the bad news in the press about the state of the economy, it’s easy to worry and fear the worst.
-Worry is interest paid on trouble before it is due.
-It is a waste of time and the enemy of hope.
+With all the bad news in the press about the state of the economy, it's easy to worry and fear the worst.
+Worry is interest paid on trouble before it's due.
+It's a waste of time and the enemy of hope.